Yankee Stadium (1923): Baseball

 Perhaps the most memorable moment in the venue's history came on July 4, 1939, designated as "Lou Gehrig Appreciation Day".
 Gehrig, forced out of action permanently by amyotrophic lateral sclerosis (ALS) and facing his impending death, gave a legendary farewell speech thanking his fans and colleagues for making him "the luckiest man on the face of the earth".

 Many memorable and historic games have been played at Yankee Stadium.
-All three perfect games thrown by Yankee pitchers have occurred at the Stadium.
+Three out of the four perfect games thrown by Yankee pitchers have occurred at the Stadium.
 Don Larsen threw a perfect game on October 8, 1956, in the fifth game of the World Series, while David Wells and David Cone threw theirs on May 17, 1998, and July 18, 1999, respectively.
+(Domingo Germán threw his June 28, 2023 perfect game in Oakland.)
 No-hitters were thrown by Monte Pearson, Bob Feller, Allie Reynolds, Virgil Trucks, Dave Righetti, Jim Abbott, Dwight Gooden and a combination of six Houston Astros pitchers in one game.

 The Stadium was the site of a nationally televised game on August 6, 1979, the same day as the funeral for departed Yankees captain Thurman Munson.
 The team attended the funeral in Canton, Ohio earlier in the day and flew to New York for an emotional game.
 Bobby Murcer drove in all five runs for the Yankees, including a game winning two-run single that defeated the Baltimore Orioles 5–4.